Eomm/hacktoberfestify/README.md

 ## `hacktoberfestify add`

-Add the hacktoberfest label!
+Add the hacktoberfest label to any issues from your console!

 ```
 USAGE
   $ hacktoberfestify add

 OPTIONS
-  -i, --issue=issue                    (required) issue to label
+  -i, --issue=issue                    [default: ] issue to label

   -k, --envGithubToken=envGithubToken  [default: GITHUB_TOKEN] The ENV key where the GITHUB_TOKEN is stored or the token
                                        itself

-  -l, --label=label                    [default: hacktoberfest] customize the labels added to the issues
+  -r, --range=range                    [default: ] an issues' ids range inclusuve (39-100)
 ```

 _See code: [src\commands\add.js](https://github.com/Eomm/hacktoberfestify/blob/v0.0.0/src\commands\add.js)_